On the Limitations of Language Targeted Pruning: Investigating the Calibration Language Impact in Multilingual LLM Pruning: Methodology

 \section{Methodology}

-To investigate the impact of the language of calibration data on the pruned model, we compare the performance (pruning error, Signal-to-noise ratio, perplexity, and downstream tasks) in a range of languages between pruned models and their counterpart full-sized models, where different calibration data are applied.
+We first compare how calibration languages affect model performance after pruning: using seven distinct calibration languages, we prune a full-sized model to create seven variants.
+We compare their performance across multiple metrics: pruning error, signal-to-noise ratio, perplexity, and downstream task performance.
+Implementation details are given in Appendix~\ref{app:implementations}.

-\textbf{Models} Our experiments use two SotA LLM families: Llama-3~\citep{meta2024introducing}, the open-source SotA at the time of writing, and Aya-23~\citep{aryabumi2024aya}, renowned for its multilingual pre-training.
-As our evaluation focuses on instructed generation tasks, we employ the instruction-tuned versions of both families~\citep{chrysostomou2023lighter}.
-Consequently, our experimental setup includes Llama-3-instruction models in 8B and 70B parameter sizes, alongside Aya-instruction models in 8B and 35B parameter sizes.
+\textbf{Models} Our experiments use two SotA open-source LLM families: Llama-3~\citep{meta2024introducing}, the leading at the time of experiments, and Aya-23~\citep{aryabumi2024aya}, renowned for its multilingual pre-training.
+Given our focus on instructed generation tasks, we use their instruction-tuned versions~\citep{chrysostomou2023lighter}.
+Our experimental setup includes Llama-3-instruction models in 8B and 70B parameter sizes, alongside Aya-instruction models in 8B and 35B parameter sizes, with the latter moved to the appendix for space constraints.

-\textbf{Languages} We include seven languages in our study: Arabic (AR), German (DE), English (EN), Spanish (ES), Russian (RU), Swahili (SW), and Chinese (ZH).
-This selection spans six language families, four writing systems, and encompasses both high and mid-resource languages.
-We include Swahili as an outlier calibration language, as neither Llama-3 or Aya-23 includes it in their pre-training corpora.
+\textbf{Languages} We study seven languages: Arabic (AR), German (DE), English (EN), Spanish (ES), Russian (RU), Swahili (SW), and Chinese (ZH).
+This selection spans six language families and four writing systems and encompasses both high and mid-resource languages.
+To ensure consistent model support, we focus on well-supported languages, while including Swahili as a low-resource outlier, which is not reported to be part of the pre-training data for Llama-3 or Aya-23.
+Due to the closed-source nature of pre-training and fine-tuning datasets, language-specific data properties cannot be reliably assessed.
 A summary of languages used in our paper is given in Table~\ref{tab:languages} in Appendix \ref{app:language_summary}.

-\textbf{Pruning and Calibration} We construct calibration sets in seven different languages from mC4~\citep{2019t5}.
-Specifically, following~\citet{frantar2023sparsegpt,sun2024a}, we randomly sample 128 sequences of 8192 tokens for each language, from the mC4 split for that language.\footnote{In the original implementation of Wanda and SparseGPT, each sample contains 2,048 tokens, matching the maximum context length of Llama 1.
-We increase the length to 8,192 tokens to match the maximum context of Llama-3.
-This is to avoid potential context length-dependence pruning behavior, although ~\citet{sun2024a} reports a negligible return from increased calibration set sizes.
-For mixing different calibration languages, we mix in equal shares and keep the budget of 128 samples.}
+\textbf{Pruning and Calibration} We construct calibration sets for each of the previously listed seven languages from mC4~\citep{2019t5}.
+Specifically, following~\citet{frantar2023sparsegpt} and~\citet{sun2024a}, we randomly draw 512 sequences of 1,024 tokens for each language from the mC4 test split for that language, ensuring no duplicates by sampling without replacement.
+The original Wanda and SparseGPT implementations use 262K calibration tokens.
+We extend this to 1M tokens for greater sample diversity and potentially more stable pruning, though prior work suggests diminishing returns beyond this size~\citep{sun2024a}.
+For mixing different calibration languages, we mix in equal shares and keep the budget of 512 samples.